Only the Young (Taylor Swift song)

 "Only the Young" is a song by the American singer-songwriter Taylor Swift.
-It was released on January 31, 2020, through Republic Records, as a promotional single for Miss Americana, a 2020 Netflix documentary on Swift.
+It was released on January 31, 2020, through Republic Records, as a promotional single for Miss Americana, a 2020 Netflix documentary on Taylor Swift.
 In the film's closing credits, the song is featured.
 Held back from being included on Swift's seventh studio album, Lover (2019), the song was both written and produced by Swift and Joel Little, inspired by the 2018 United States elections.

 The song is a synth-pop tune and features backing vocals from Little's daughters.
 As a protest song, "Only the Young" discusses subjects such as school shootings, Donald Trump, and vote-tampering concerns in its lyrics.
 Upon release, music critics praised Swift's lyricism on United States politics, addressing matters such as gun violence and mass shootings.
 Some critics have noted it as Swift's most politically charged song yet.

 "Only the Young" won the People's Choice Award for the Best Soundtrack Song of 2020.
 The song entered the charts in several countries worldwide, reaching the top 20 in Scotland and the Netherlands, top 40 in Australia, Hungary, and Ireland, as well as the top 50 in Belgium and the US.
 It debuted at number one on the Billboard Digital Song Sales, becoming Swift's record-extending nineteenth number-one song on the chart.
 The song was used in a video advertisement for the Biden/Harris campaign in the 2020 United States presidential election.